smyhill/smyhill/README.md

 - 👋 Hey hey, I’m @smyhill but just call me Simon
-- 🪣 I’m interested in soccer ⚽ puzzle games 🧩 and obscure facts 📈
+- 🪣 I’m interested in soccer ⚽ puzzle games 🧩 obscure facts 📈 and eating a chimichanga at 11 PM 🌯
 - 📖 I’m currently learning Symfony
-- 🥂 Let's work together on some code art 🎨
+- 🥂 Let's work together on some JavaScript art 🎨
 - 📫 Send me a message at myhillsimon96@gmail.com 📧 or @syourhill 🐦

 <!---